sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 Once we compile our protobuf in next steps, these operations will be available in the client and the server stubs with typed arguments and return types.
 This will ensure that both the client and the server stubs adhere to the contract defined in protobuf.

 Before proceeding further, let us take a quick look at what behaviors can our operations possess:
 - **Unary** : This refers to a blocking synchronous call made by the client to the gRPC server.
-The Pay example above uses `rpc` keyword to determine the Unary behaviour for this request.
+The Pay example above uses `rpc` keyword to determine the Unary behavior for this request.
 - **Streaming** : This can be achieved in three different flavors.
 Client pushing messages to stream; Server pushing messages to a stream or bidirectional.
 In all these cases, the client will initiate the request, and the behavior will be determined by the presence of `stream` keyword in the method definition.